awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 If your master account is less than an hour old, then you may encounter issues when the additional accounts are created\.

 **Action to take**
-If you encounter this issue, we recommend that you wait an hour, and then try again\.
+If you encounter this issue, check your email.
+You may have been sent confirmation email that is awaiting response.
+Alternatively, we recommend that you wait an hour, and then try again\.
 If the issue persists, contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.

 ## Don't Change Email Addresses Outside of AWS Control Tower<a name="email-change"></a>